 - DSM-5 criteria: The doctor will determine if your anxiety symptoms developed during or after substance use and if they are more severe than typical substance effects.

-- Rule out other disorders: The healthcare provider will ensure your symptoms are not better explained by another mental health disorder.
+- Rule out other disorders: The healthcare provider will ensure another mental health disorder does not better explain your symptoms.

 Diagnostic tests